 Skull growth, Bone remodeling

 In May 2014, I moved to the University of Hull to continue my education.
 I started a MSc by research degree at the University of Hull, looking into biomechanics of craniosynostosis under supervision of Dr Moazen and Prof Fagan.
-Later in September 2015, I moved to the University College London to keep on my research on craniosynostosis with Dr Moazen.
+Later in September 2015, I moved to University College London to keep continue my research on craniosynostosis with Dr Moazen.